scipion-em/docs/docs/developer/creating-a-protocol.rst

 The ``_citations`` function is the way to provide references to the methods used in the protocols.
 The returned list should contain the keys of the citation reference.
-All the references for a specific software package are listed in bibtex format in a file called **bibtex.py**.
+All the references for a specific software package are listed in Bibtex format in a file called **bibtex.py**.
 Read more about this file in this guide to :doc:`create a plugin <creating-a-plugin>`.